Biden's climate summit zeroes in on technology to help fight global warming

 The White House has sought to assure other countries that it can meet that target, even if a new administration takes over, because industry is moving toward cleaner power, electric vehicles, and more renewable energy anyway.

-On Friday the administration rolls out top cabinet officials and business leaders to make the case for technology's role in a "net-zero, climate-resilient economy."
+The administration rolled out top cabinet officials and business leaders to make the case for technology's role in a "net-zero, climate-resilient economy".

-Biden has sought to connect efforts to fight climate change with opportunities to create jobs, arguing that taking action will be good for the economy, countering Republican concerns that overzealous climate regulation could damage the economy.
+Biden has sought to connect efforts to fight climate change with opportunities to create jobs, arguing that taking action will be good for the economy in order to counter Republican concerns that climate regulation could harm growth and jobs.

-Secretary of Transportation Pete Buttigieg, U.S. Trade Representative Katherine Tai, Energy Secretary Jennifer Granholm and Commerce Secretary Gina Raimondo are all scheduled to take part in Friday's conference.
+Secretary of Transportation Pete Buttigieg, U.S. Trade Representative Katherine Tai, and Commerce Secretary Gina Raimondo are all scheduled to take part in Friday's conference.

 Foreign leaders including Danish Prime Minister Mette Frederiksen, Israeli Prime Minister Benjamin Netanyahu, Kenyan President Uhuru Kenyatta and Vietnamese President Nguyen Xuan Phucare are also slated to join.

-Gates and Bloomberg, both wealthy businessmen-turned-philanthropists, have focused their energies on climate change in recent years.
+Bill Gates and Michael Bloomberg, both wealthy businessmen-turned-philanthropists, will also feature.
+They have focused their energies on climate change in recent years.
 Gates has invested about $2 billion toward the development of clean technologies, mostly in electricity generation and storage.

 ((jeff.mason@thomsonreuters.com; +1 202 898 8300; On Twitter: @jeffmason1; Reuters Messaging: jeff.mason.thomsonreuters.com@thomsonreuters.net))